APEST and discussion about functions in the church

 My point is that the APE roles were dismissed for poor exegetical and Christendom reasons and should be recovered.
 The apostle is conversionary, cross-cultural and community-forming (John G. Flett, Apostolicity: The Ecumenical Question in World Christian Perspective (Downers Grove, IL: IVP Academic, 2016), 302-305, 318, 324).

-One reply on “APEST and discussion about functions in the church”
+One response to “APEST and discussion about functions in the church”

 Hey Andy,